PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 19:53:58
+Last updated: 2024-04-07 19:54:31
-Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin